Thalictrum dioicum

 Thalictrum dioicum early meadowrue

-Dioecious herb (male and female flowers appear on different plants) with delicate lacy leaves and distinctive fruit.
-This is the first meadow-rue to bloom and produce fruit, blooming is done by end of May and achenes are visible by then.
+Early meadowrue is a dioecious herb (male and female flowers appear on different plants) with delicate lacy leaves and distinctive fruit.
+This is the first meadow-rue to bloom and produce fruit.
+Blooming is done by end of May and achenes are visible by then.
 Early meadow-rue is similar in appearance to tall meadow-rue (T. pubescens).
-As the name suggests, tall meadow-rue is significantly taller and starts blooming about the time early meadow-rue goes to seed.
+Tall meadow-rue is significantly taller and starts blooming about the time early meadow-rue goes to seed.

 Habitat & Range